Stack of bills and invoices being organized

 Is Consolidating Your Debt Worth It?

 Debt consolidation makes sense when your new rate is meaningfully lower than the blended rate you're paying across your existing debts.
-Credit cards routinely charge 19.99% or more, so rolling those balances into a secured loan at single-digit rates can save hundreds of dollars in interest every month.
+Credit cards routinely charge 19.99% or more, so rolling those balances into a secured loan at single-digit rates can save hundreds of dollars in interest every month — money that then goes toward clearing the balance instead of feeding the lender.

-The cheapest consolidation options are usually secured against your home — a mortgage refinance or a HELOC — because they carry the lowest rates.
-Just weigh any prepayment penalty to break your current mortgage term against the interest you'll save.
+The cheapest consolidation options are usually secured against your home — a mortgage refinance or a HELOC — because they carry the lowest rates available to consumers.
+Unsecured consolidation loans and balance-transfer offers are faster to set up but cost more.
+If you go the secured route, weigh any prepayment penalty to break your current mortgage term against the interest you'll save over the life of the loan.

 Related tools & guides